 - Having available a complaints and feedback process for users of our service who wish to complain about our standard of service.
 This includes an Independent Assessor who independently reviews complaints about our standard of service.
 This does not extend to reviewing the merits of a complaint.

-We have also established the Fairness project is to provide a certainty about how AFCA assesses what is fair in a way that is clearly understood by all stakeholders.
+In 2019, AFCA started the Fairness Jurisdiction Project to provide greater certainty about how AFCA assesses what is fair in a way that is clearly understood by AFCA staff, members and complainants.